-Christensen's lobby meetings during his time as Opinion's rapporteur on the Methane Strategy Resolution also reveal his closeness with the dairy and meat industries: in the period between the Commission publishing its proposal on 14 October 2020 and the publication of Asger Christensen's AGRI committee opinion on the EU Methane Strategy on 14 July 2021, Christensen met twice with Landbrug & Fødevarer - the Danish Agriculture and Food Council (DAFC), whose members include Arla Foods and Danish Crown.
-CA, 807 And we know from its Methane Strategy consultation response that DAFC argues that intensive production can actually reduce emissions, CB that emissions reductions must happen alongside growth in the sector, which shouldn't face 'disproportionally large burdens', and that more incentives are needed, including for 'climate-friendly feed' and biogas production.
-808
+Christensen's lobby meetings during his time as Opinion's rapporteur on the Methane Strategy Resolution also reveal his closeness with the dairy and meat industries: in the period between the Commission publishing its proposal on 14 October 2020 and the publication of Asger Christensen's AGRI committee opinion on the EU Methane Strategy on 14 July 2021, Christensen met twice with Landbrug & Fødevarer - the Danish Agriculture and Food Council (DAFC), whose members include Arla Foods and Danish Crown.^{CA, 807} And we know from its Methane Strategy consultation response that DAFC argues that intensive production can actually reduce emissions,^{CB} that emissions reductions must happen alongside growth in the sector, which shouldn't face 'disproportionally large burdens', and that more incentives are needed, including for 'climate-friendly feed' and biogas production.808

-- BZ The EDA internal document states: "In large-scale dairy operations, anaerobic digestions can produce enough energy to cover internal requirements and even feed back into the public energy grid."
+The EDA internal document states: "In large-scale dairy operations, anaerobic digestions can produce enough energy to cover internal requirements and even feed back into the public energy grid."
 Despite the paper itself containing the caveat 'It is meant to be used e.g. for reactive statements in case of additional questions from the media...Please do not publicly share this document as such.'
-It was publicly available to view as of May 2023.
-See citation 755. - CA Once on the Farm to Fork Strategy and once on 'Ecology'. - "A sustainable intensive production with high feed efficiency and high production rate, will give low emissions per kg of product, and thereby secure food production with less methane emissions"
+It was publicly

+"A sustainable intensive production with high feed efficiency and high production rate, will give low emissions per kg of product, and thereby